X

 Hannya

-One of the most famous Noh masks, Hannya expresses the grudge, anger, and sadness at the same time.
+One of the most famous Noh masks, Hannya, expresses grudge, anger, and sadness at the same time.
 The term Hannya comes from the creator Hannya-bo.

 It represents the angry spirit who takes on the guise of a snake or dragon to carry out their vengeance.
-However, Hannya is translated as Wisdom as you can see in the Great Heart of Wisdom Sutra.
+However, Hannya is translated as Wisdom, as seen in the Great Heart of Wisdom Sutra.
 It’s used in the Noh play of Dojo-ji Temple.

 Goryo Shinko: The Belief of Grudge Spirits – Goryo’s Vengeance

-Perhaps, one of the unique features of Japanese culture, the grudge soul can be kami (deity) once it is worshiped or enshrined properly.
+Perhaps one of the unique features of Japanese culture is that the grudge soul can be kami (deity) once it is worshiped or enshrined properly.

-Usually, it’s said that this belief began in the Heian period (794-1185), but we can trace back its origin before, in the Nara period.
+Usually, it’s said that this belief began in the Heian period (794-1185), but we can trace it back to its origin before in the Nara period.

-People had “Conspiracy of Prince Nagaya”, which ended up with the death of Prince Nagaya and Emperor Shomu moved its capital and build the Great Buddha to calm his soul.
+People had a “Conspiracy of Prince Nagaya”, which ended with the death of Prince Nagaya, and Emperor Shomu moved its capital and built the Great Buddha to calm his soul.

 Why the Nara period?
-It is the time the capital was established and courtiers put more focus on politics.
+It was the time the capital was established, and courtiers put more focus on politics.

-Countless political issues were created for entrapping the opponents for one’s promotion.
-Many ousters who ended up dead deeply chagrined were thought to come back to the capital and do the revenge.
+Countless political issues were created to entrap the opponents for one’s promotion.
+Many ousters who ended up dead deeply chagrined were thought to return to the capital and do the revenge.

-It is a unique belief to give the honor posthumously, using the fiction to calm the lost souls.
-It isn’t confined only to stories, but in the art, paintings, songs, performing arts, any entertainment form.
+It is a unique belief to give the honor posthumously, using fiction to calm the lost souls.
+It isn’t confined only to stories but to art, paintings, songs, performing arts, and any entertainment form.

-In addition to that, there is the “Kotodama Shinko”, strongly believe the power in uttered-words.
+In addition to that, there is the “Kotodama Shinko”, which firmly believes in the power of uttered words.
 The louder the voice, the more powerful energy it has to unleash the power.

-Since placating of the grudge spirits, Onryo, into protective kami through ritual and entitlement is the most important task in the Heian politics, they created a lot of poems to calm them.
+Since placating the grudge spirits, Onryo, into protective kami through ritual and entitlement is the most important task in Heian politics, they created a lot of poems to calm them.

 That’s why many Emperors put their hearts in compiling poems such as Kokin-Wakashu (A Collection of Ancient and Modern Japanese Poetry).

-During the Heian period Onryo Shinko was so pervasive there was even a ceremony in the Imperial Court welcoming new spirits into the ranks of protective spirits.
+During the Heian period, Onryo Shinko was so pervasive that there was even a ceremony in the Imperial Court welcoming new spirits into the ranks of protective spirits.

-There are two shrines that remain devoted to Goryo Shinko (goryo’s vengeance): the Upper and Lower Goryo Shrine in Kyoto.
+Two shrines remain devoted to Goryo Shinko (goryo’s vengeance): the Upper and Lower Goryo Shrine in Kyoto.

 The Repose of Souls – How to Deal with Onryo

-It’s considered the Yamato court started the ritual of repose of souls by calming enemies’ souls.
-By calming their souls, they tried to prevent the disaster by sealing off the souls of rebel and vanquished.
+The Yamato court started the ritual of reposing souls by calming enemies’ souls.
+By calming their souls, they tried to prevent the disaster by sealing off the souls of rebels and vanquishing them.

-The way to the repose of souls was to enshrine the grudge spirit as kami in Shinto Shrines and perform the ritual.
+The way to repose souls was to enshrine the grudging spirit as kami in Shinto Shrines and perform the ritual.

 Shinto Shrine: History, Architecture, and Functions

-Over time, the ritual was performed for Emperor as it had been deified, which was originally meant for the state in the previous era.
+Over time, the ritual was performed for the Emperor as it had been deified, initially meant for the state in the previous era.

-The object of repose became more individual after this time, the ritual called “Goryo-e” began, which repose the souls of individuals.
+The object of repose became more individual after this time, and the ritual called “Goryo-e” began, which reposes the souls of individuals.

 Shinto Beliefs: 5 Core Values of Japanese Indigenous Religion